Sys-Omertosa/SendCalyx/README.md

 ---

 ## Limitations

+These are the known boundaries of the current system, established by inspection and audit rather than left undiscovered.
+Several of them are the reason the interface reports model behaviour rather than a single verdict.

 - **Cross-split duplicates are present, and split independence is unverified.** An exact-content hash audit of the 5,163 source images found 4,981 unique image contents,